dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Carlo Vicari:**
- yeah you again you
+ yes you again you
-got add me on chest of friends I don't know okay I'm sorry um what was I say oh so I guess now we have the like the
+got add me on chest of friends I don't know okay I'm sorry what was I say so I guess now we have the like the
-20-year ten-year picture which was pretty funny about your comment that inflation is just like a hardware bug or a software bug or whatever but um in reference to ET see what what Arsenal judging
+20-year ten-year picture which was pretty funny about your comment that inflation is just like a hardware bug or a software bug or whatever but in reference to ETC what what Arsenal judging